-On average, listings lease in the $20's per square foot per year.
-The Santa Ana region is experiencing a an increase in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 8% rise in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Santa Ana region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $6 per sqft per year.
+That's a 23% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 100 listings have been posted online, so you'll want to check back regularly for new listings.
-About 5% of the available space in the Santa Ana are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 145 listings have been posted online, so you'll want to check back regularly for new listings.
+About 3% of the listings in the Santa Ana are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.